 Making a memorable customer experience is key to bringing in both new business and loyal repeat customers alike.
 Consumers are constantly searching for fresh, new experiences, and they’re looking to independently owned local spots to get them.
 If you’re a small business owner, this presents you with a huge opportunity to capitalize on this growing trend and provide an exciting destination where the building itself is a highlight of their visit.
 That’s where the shipping container comes in.

-Like we’ve mentioned before, shipping containers make surprisingly versatile buildings.
+, shipping containers make surprisingly versatile buildings.
 When customized to fit a specific need, or to accentuate the quaint or quirky nature of your business, a shipping container can attract just the kind of clientele who are looking to visit someplace a bit outside the box.
 Here are 5 reasons to consider a custom shipping container for your business.

 1. They can be outfitted with all the normal office amenities